-19. All vehicles associated with the transportation of extractive materials shall remain on the Kings Highway within the Palerang Local Government Area.
+19. All vehicles associated with the transportation of extractive materials from the site shall remain on the Kings Highway when within the Palerang Local Government Area.

 Reason: Safety for road users and amenity of nearby residents.

 Road Haulage dust and debris